 Research breakthrough increases safety of lithium-ion batteries

 With billions of lithium-ion batteries in circulation, safety is of paramount importance.
-While catastrophic Li-ion battery fires remain extremely rare, the vital work of safety expert Professor Paul Christensen is ensuring that first responders know how to tackle incidents correctly and, potentially, save lives.
+While catastrophic Li-ion battery fires remain extremely rare, the vital work of the SafeBatt project team is ensuring that first responders know how to tackle incidents correctly and, potentially, save lives.

-Professor Christensen, the Professor of Pure and Applied Electrochemistry at Newcastle University and the leader of the university’s research as part of the Faraday Institution’s SafeBatt Project, advises fire services, local authorities and other government agencies on the risks posed by Li-ion batteries and what to do in the event of an emergency.
-He also works with automakers on developing fire sensing and extinguishing systems for their batteries.
+In particular, Professor Christensen, (Professor of Pure and Applied Electrochemistry at Newcastle University) and Dr Wojciech Mrozik (Senior Research Fellow, Newcastle University), advise fire services, local authorities and other government agencies on the risks posed by Li-ion batteries and what to do in the event of an emergency.

 |By the numbers|

 |60||fire and rescue services (including internationally) that have received advice and training from Professor Christensen|

 |113||public/stakeholder engagement activities from September 2021 to June 2023|

 |25||fires per 100,000 electric car sales, compared to 1,529 per 100,000 petrol car sales (source)|

 |£780m||annual battery warranty burden in the UK for automakers by 2030. (source Faraday Institution estimate)|

 |70%||growth in e-bike sales in 2020 in the UK (source)|

 Since then, Professor Christensen and the team have been delivering training and guidance to first responders around the world on how to deal with these vapour clouds safely.
 Paul has worked with around different fire and rescue services across the UK and internationally, training hundreds of fire fighters.
 He has been appointed the Senior Advisor to the National Fire Chiefs Council, advises a number of UK Government steering and working groups on Li-ion safety and works as a guest instructor at the UK Fire Services College.